 A video camera can strike fear into the heart of even the boldest people.

 No matter how confident they feel in the run-up to filming day, a lot of first-time presenters crack the second a lens is pointed in their direction.
 They start to ramble; they stare fixedly at the camera; they don’t know what to do with their hands.
 They adopt a kind of rictus grin.
 Honestly, it’s awful.

-Give yourself a fighting chance of avoiding those rookie errors by putting in the practice at home.
+Give yourself a fighting chance of avoiding those rookie video marketing mistakes by putting in the practice at home.

 Even if you’re just speaking to your iPhone camera, rehearing in your own time will help you behave more naturally and confidently when you’re recording the real thing.

 One of the biggest video storytelling tips we can offer is to start with a bang.

 Because your existing and new customers are busy.
 According to Socialbakers, the average watch time of a Facebook video is a mere 4.57 seconds, so if you don’t absolutely smash those first crucial seconds, don’t expect viewers to stick around.

 Grabbing the viewer’s attention means not always beginning with a fancy logo animation or an extended introduction.

 In our experience, most successful videos dive straight into the content, or have the presenter verbally tell the audience what they can look forward to if they keep watching.
 And then dive into an amazing opening intro.

 People Connect With Other People